Atmoskun/randomwalkwallstreet/README.md

 5 Production-Ready Deployment: Hosted on Render with distinct staging and production environments, ensuring stability and CI/CD best practices .

-# Core Databases
-1 User Database
-Stores user registration credentials.

-2 Earnings Transcript Database
-Contains historical earnings call transcripts for Microsoft and Amazon from Q1 2020 through Q2 2025, referred by company and reporting period.

-3 Prompt Engineering Repository
-Stores and version-controls optimized prompts used for transcript interpretation.
-A sample prompt would be: You are the best investor in the market.
-Based on the following earnings call transcripts from [21Q4] to [23Q3] of [Microsoft], how has the focus of analysts shifted during that period?

 # Technical Stack
 Backend: Django (Python)